 - Bake the scones for 15-18 minutes until the scones are golden brown on the bottom and edges.

 If you love scones like me, give these other scone recipes I've created a try: Chocolate Chips Scones, Pumpkin Scones, Banana Scones and Double Chocolate Chip Scones.

 - Fluff your flour before measuring.
 Flour can become packed and won't measure accurately which can make the scone dry and the dough hard to work with.
 Fluff it a few times with the measuring cup or use a whisk right in your flour container.
 Then measure and level off the flour.

-- Use very cold butter, or even grated frozen butter.
-Cold butter is key to getting the flakey texture.
+- Use very cold butter, or even grated frozen butter using the large holes of a box grater.
+Cold butter is key to getting flaky scones.

 - Leave pieces of butter in tact.
 You should still be able to see pea sized or sheets of butter.

-- After the butter is cut into the flour, work quickly so the butter doesn't warm up too much.
+- After the butter is cut into the flour with the pastry blender, work quickly so the butter doesn't warm up too much.

 - Do not over work the dough.
 Fold the dough until it comes together.
 This will create layers helping the scone to stay tender and flakey.